 • 1-cup healthy oil of choice (olive, avocado, hemp, flax, chia, etc.)

 • Sea salt to taste

 - Combine all ingredients except olive oil in a large bowl or food processor.
 Blend together (I use an immersion blender) until smooth.

 - Once the first 8 ingredients are combined, slowly add oil while continuing to blend.

 - Add a pinch of salt to taste.
 Chill and use within 7-10 days.

 Makes about 3 cups

 Well there you go friend!
 A super simple, incredibly nutritious, and crazy delicious dressing to pair with, well, whatever you choose.

 In my opinion food is basically just a vehicle for various delicious sauces, dips, and dressings, so experiment, get crazy, and find new flavour combinations that excite you.
-And if you’re looking for more ways to take your health to the next level, then make sure you download my FREE Fantastic Fermentables E-Book.
+And if you’re looking for exciting new ways to get lots of nutrition super easily then make sure you download my FREE Sensational Smoothies E-Book right here.
 Have a wonderfully, whimsical Wednesday!